Get Ready to File Your Income Tax Return

 Who Can File ITR 6?

-This form can be used by companies which are not claiming any exemptions under Section 11(Income from property held for charitable or religious purposes) and by a person which is required to file the return in Form ITR-7.
+This form can be used by companies that are not claiming any exemptions under Section 11(Income from property held for charitable or religious purposes) and by a person who is required to file the return in Form ITR-7.

 Who Cannot File ITR 6?